dddiaz/api.dddiaz.com/frontend/content/home/glucose.md

 +++

 A person without Type 1 Diabetes has an average blood glucose reading of 120.
 The graphic shows whether I am above, below, or at average.
-Using MongoDB and a Python Flask API, I am able to retrieve real time data regarding my current glucose reading.
+Leveraging an open source project called Nightscout I am able to scrape the data from the continous glucose monitor that I wear on my body.
 I hope to develop analytics and insights into glucose readings to help Type I Diabetics better manage their Diabetes.